Eri9898/Active-Directory-Installation-Configuration-and-Troubleshooting/README.md

 Right-click on the domain name> select New> Organizational Unit.

-Name the new OU: _EMPLOYEES
+Name the new OU: _EMPLOYEES (make sure the format and spelling is exact, we will be using a script that will send users to this file if it's mispelled the users will not be sent to the correct location.)

 Click OK.
 </p>